 The problem occurs when the waste or solids can’t stick on suspension for a longer time to allow the bacteria to work on them.

 This is not to say that the garbage disposals can’t work with the septic tanks.
 They can if you follow a few rules.

 Only use the garbage disposal that is designed to work with the septic system

 If you buy the right garbage disposal, it will use its enzymes to break down the food waste even further.
 They solidly minimize the food particles making them efficient and helping them to work with the septic tank.

 So which food can you dispose of?

-If you have large and tough pieces don’t dispose them rather throw them in the trash can.
+If you have large and tough pieces don’t dispose of them rather throw them in the trash can.
 After all, you want your septic tank to last longer.
-Also, only dispose biodegradable food items.
+Also, only dispose of biodegradable food items.

 You will need to maintain it regularly.
 This helps to avoid unprecedented cases of breakdowns.
 Use some dish soap and clean water to clean the disposal every so often.
 Also, seek the help of a professional to make sure you pump the septic tank regularly.

 So, unlike most thoughts, the garbage disposal is not your trash can, especially when you are using the septic system.
-Since you want the bacteria to do its work, maybe you should avoid putting hard bones and veggies.
+Since you want the bacteria to do its work, maybe you should avoid putting on hard bones and veggies.

 If you install a garbage disposal and you what the septic tank system, don’t use the garbage disposal every day.
 That will damage the septic tank.
 Use it occasionally, and that’s why you need the batch feed method.